-This is because SSLs have exhibited a low (pre-crisis) to moderate (post crisis) correlation to European corporate bonds.
-At the same time, correlations to government bonds have been negative (pre-crisis) or close to zero (post crisis), as shown in figure 15.
-In our view, the integration of SSLs into an investment grade portfolio potentially offers an opportunity to exchange the insufficiently priced duration risk of a high quality bond for the (historically) attractively priced credit risk of an SSL.
+This is because SSLs have exhibited a low (pre-crisis) to moderate (post-crisis) correlation to European corporate bonds.
+At the same time, correlations to government bonds have been negative (pre-crisis) or close to zero (post-crisis), as shown in figure 15.
+In our view, the integration of SSLs into an investment grade portfolio potentially offers an opportunity to exchange the insufficiently priced duration risk of a high quality bond for the (historically) attractively priced credit risk of a SSL.

-Figure 15 Pre- and nost financial cric
+Figure 15 Dro- and nost fi nancial cri